-Why UNE for Chemistry
+Why UNE for your B.S. in Chemistry

 The first institution in Northern New England to adopt the Green Chemistry Commitment, UNE integrates green chemistry theory and practice into our Chemistry curriculum.
 We provide hands-on laboratory experiments, lectures from experts, and an emphasis on mentored chemical research – all in an effort to prepare our students for a 21st century workforce that will be focused on chemical solutions to societal problems.

 - Suite of modern instrumentation